MicrosoftDocs/win32/desktop-src/P2PSdk/using-pnrp.md

 ---
-Description: 'The following topics describe solutions to common tasks encountered when developing applications using PNRP.' ms.assetid: '107287ef-1a71-4974-8830-a0c2a45c4981'
+Description: The following topics describe solutions to common tasks encountered when developing applications using PNRP. ms.assetid: 107287ef-1a71-4974-8830-a0c2a45c4981
 title: Using PNRP
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using PNRP